mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Name: The name of the credential type

-* Recommended: Whether support for this extension is recommended by the IETF MLS WG.
+* Recommended: Whether support for this credential is recommended by the IETF MLS WG.
 Valid values are "Y" and "N".
 The "Recommended" column is assigned a value of "N" unless explicitly requested, and adding a value with a "Recommended" value of "Y" requires Standards Action [RFC8126].
 IESG Approval is REQUIRED for a Y->N transition.

-* Reference: The document where this extension is defined
+* Reference: The document where this credential is defined

 Initial contents: